compendio/goldbug-manual/README.md

 ![Abbildung: Tear-Off/Hook-Up von Bedienungselementen](/images/tearoff_menu.png)

-Likewise, the file-sharing function in particular is integrated in a pop-up menu: In the 1: 1 chat window.
+Likewise, the file-sharing function in particular is integrated in a pop-up menu: In the 1:1 chat window.
 So if a user wants to send a file to a specific friend, they can simply click the button in the pop-up chat window with that friend.

 Figure: File transfer in the chat window

 ![Abbildung: File Transfer im Chat Fenster](/images/chat_filetransfer.png)

 The file as well as the text is transmitted securely and encrypted to the friend.
-The file transfer feature is called StarBeam and also has its own tab, but is already built into the chat window for easy and direct usability.
-Just a little hook-up menu.
+The file transfer feature is called StarBeam and also has its own tab, but is already built into the 1:1-chat-window for easy and direct usability.
+Just another little hook-up menu.

-## 7 group chat in IRC style
+## 7 Group chat in IRC style

-In addition to email and chat and file transfers to its communication partners, GoldBug Messenger also has a group chat feature.
+In addition to email and chat and transfer files to the communication partners, GoldBug Messenger also has a group chat feature.
 This works similar to an IRC chat.
 The transmission of the messages to all group participants is again fully encrypted via the echo protocol.
 The encryption is symmetrical, similar to a password string.
 Finally, in the p2p network or via the chat server, all subscribers can read a group chat that knows a particular symmetric end-to-end key that defines the chat room.
 The group chat is also based on the echo protocol.

 Figure: The e'IRC group chat
-Abbildung: Der e'IRC Gruppenchat

 ![Abbildung: E-IRC Gruppenchat](/images/e_irc.png)

-It is therefore spoken by ge-echo IRC or e'IRC short that the IRC chat opens up new options, since the transport routes of the e'IRC chat are also encrypted.
-As normal POP3 or IMAP e-mails today also have at least one transport encryption, eg with TLS 1.3, IRC can also be understood as an encrypted group chat.
-Also, the traditional IRC chat can therefore learn from such security models improvements: The e'IRC chat can represent to the model of a new group chat generation.
+It is therefore spoken of echo'ed IRC (or in short e'IRC).
+That opens up new options for the IRC chat, since the transport routes of the e'IRC chat are also encrypted.

+As normal POP3 or IMAP e-mails today also have at least one transport encryption, e.g. with TLS 1.3, IRC can also be understood as an encrypted group chat.
+Also, the traditional IRC chat can therefore learn from such security models and improve: The e'IRC chat can represent a model of a new group chat generation.

-The encryption details of the group chat are again defined via a magnetic URI link (see below) (defined in the link with extension & URN = buzz).
+The encryption details of the group chat are again defined via a magnet URI link (see below) (defined in the link with extension &URN=buzz).
 Buzz is the technical name in the source code for the e'IRC group chat.

-To start the GoldBug program, open the community chat room, which can serve as an example.
-Here, the user can ask the users present also other application questions about the program or use this channel with a friend.
+To start the GoldBug program, open the as preset given community chat room, which can serve as an example.
+Here, the user can ask the other present users questions about the program or just use this channel with a friend.

-To join your own channel, the user simply enters a room or channel name or uses the magnetic link method above.
-The magnet link has embedded additional values ​​for encryption in addition to the room name, such as key, hash or cipher for the encryption type.
+To join an own channel, the user simply enters a room or channel name or uses the magnet link method above.
+The magnet link has embedded additional values for encryption in addition to the room name, such as key, hash or cipher for the encryption type.

-If the user enters only the room name and does not use a magnetic URI, the additional encryption details are set to the value 0000 and the encryption of the room is based on the room name.
-If the user has entered all the values ​​or the room name or the magnet link, press the "Join" button.
+If the user enters only the room name and does not use a magnet URI, the additional encryption details are set to the value 0000 and the encryption of the room is based on the room name.
+If the user has entered all the values or the room name or the magnet link, then the "Join" button is just to be pressed.

 If the user has inserted a magnet as link, then in the pull-down menu the command "de-magnetize" should be used first.
-The magnet is then broken down into its individual components and the space is created and entered based on the encryption values ​​embedded in the magnet link.
+The magnet is then broken down into its individual components and the room is created and entered based on the encryption values embedded in the magnet link.

-Figure: IRC-style group chat on the e'IRC buzz channel
+Figure: IRC-style group chat within the e'IRC buzz channel

 ![Abbildung: Gruppenchat im IRC-Stil im e-irc-Buzz Kanal](/images/e_irc_buzz.png)

-If the room is open, the user can also save the room as a bookmark or copy the corresponding Magnet URI at any time from his chat room bookmarks and send them to his friends to invite them to a room.
+If the room is open, the user can also save the room as a bookmark or copy the corresponding Magnet URI at any time from his chat room as a bookmark and send it to his friends to invite them to the room.

 In order to send a message, the user then enters a text in the chat room and presses the send button.

 The e'IRC chat room can be public or private, depending on how much the user announces the magnet or the individual encryption values.
-As a public e'IRC chat room, the user can post or link the magnet URI on their website and everyone knows how to get into that chat room: with "de-magnetize".
+As a public e'IRC chat room, the user can post or link the magnet URI on the own website and everyone knows how to get into that chat room: with "de-magnetize".

-Ultimately, it works for the news channel like an IRC chat, only with the difference that the Internet provider and other rooting server can not look into the communication, since it is encrypted - as a connection in online banking too.
+Ultimately, it works for these news channels like an IRC chat, only with the difference that the Internet provider and other rooting server cannot look into the communication, since it is encrypted - as a connection in online banking too.

 So it does not make any difference whether a user is talking to friends or his online bank advisor.

 If the user wants to use the chat room as a private room, the user can secretly share the Magnet URI only with his friends and one stays on one's own.
 This is a convenient feature of the GoldBug program: the user can simply chat encrypted without first exchanging asymmetric keys.
 The user simply tells his friend verbally that he should come in GoldBug in the room "Amber Room" and both participants can very easily and securely encrypted using a common chat server.

-Tip: The user can create a one-time magnet for a room and use it to protect his public chat key when exchanging for the communication partner by the user through the (self-defined) IRC channel then known only to his friend gives.
+Tip: The user can create a one-time magnet for a room.
+This is used to protect his public chat key when exchanging the key with the communication partner through the (self-defined) IRC channel.
+It requires that the magnet URI is only known to the friend.

-With the Repleo, with EPCs and the key exchange via a one-time magnet (OTM) for a private e'IRC chat room, GoldBug offers several methods for a secure key transfer.
-Thus, public keys no longer have to be public.
+With the Repleo, with EPKS and the key exchange via a one-time magnet (OTM) for a private e'IRC chat room, GoldBug offers several methods for a secure key transfer.
+Thus, public keys no longer have to be public!

 ## 8 Smoke Mobile Chat Client

-While GoldBug is a desktop client that is compiled and deployed on numerous operating systems as well as platforms such as Raspberry Pi, the mobile client of the Echo protocol is called "Smoke Chat" in Java
+While GoldBug is a desktop client that is compiled and deployed on numerous operating systems as well as platforms such as Raspberry Pi, the mobile client of the Echo protocol is called "Smoke Chat" in Java.

 ### 8.1.
 Smoke Android Client

-Smoke offers a direct 1: 1 chat to a friend as well as a group chat.
-This is called FireChat and is similar to the Buzz / e'IRC chat in GoldBug.
+Smoke offers a direct 1:1 chat to a friend as well as a group chat.
+This is called FireChat and is similar to the Buzz/e'IRC chat in GoldBug.

-The 1: 1 chat of Smoke on the mobile device does not use the phone number of the participants as an identifier, but a short string, a so-called SIP hash, is used as an identifier.
+The 1:1 chat of Smoke on the mobile device does not use the phone number of the participants as an identifier, but a short string, a so-called SIP hash, is used as an identifier.

-Smoke users connect to a shared server - this can be a GoldBug, Spot-On, Spot-On-Lite, and SomkeStack server listener - and then swap their public key over the SIP hash connection.
+Smoke users connect to a common server - this can be a GoldBug, Spot-On, Spot-On-Lite, and SomkeStack server listener - and then swap their public key over the SIP hash connection.
 SmokeStack is a chat server for Android and can serve around 500 users on an Android device - ideal for a workshop group, family or school.

 ### 8.2.
 Fire to Buzz Chat

 Since Java and C ++ programming do not know common key formats from the crypto libraries, it is usually not possible to use an open source Java client to chat encrypted to a C ++ client.

-Smoke, however, has innovated and implemented a way to do so: the so-called fire chat in Smoke can also be used to shadow a user in GoldBug and vice versa.
+Smoke, however, has innovated and implemented a way to do so: the so-called FireChat in Smoke can also be used to reach a user in GoldBug and vice versa.
 This is based on a symmetrically encrypted chat (similar to a symmetric crypto call).

-Other applications mostly use the Java Script Crypto libraries for the browser or connect to the central server, so these methods are generally considered to be less secure.
+Other applications mostly use the Java Script Crypto libraries for the browser or connect to the central server, but these methods are generally considered to be less secure.

-So if you want to use a mobile version of GoldBug for the chat, this can be found under Smoke Chat and under the German-language concept description MOMEDO (both at Github: https://github.com/textbrowser/smoke).
+So if you want to use a mobile version of GoldBug for the chat, this can be found in Smoke Chat and under the German-language concept description MOMEDO (both at Github: https://github.com/textbrowser/smoke).

 ## 9 The e-mail function